by J Kraus

 Volkswagen 1200 in Coral Red

 1962 Ford Thunderbird in Chalfonte Blue.
-Aqua blue was the defining colour of the late-50′s to mid-60′s period.
-Given an official imprimatur in 1956 when Eero Saarinen utilized it on exterior panels of the new GM Technical Center, it frequently appeared in architecture, home and office furnishings, apparel, automobiles and appliance faceplates.
+Aqua blue was the defining colour of the late-50’s to mid-60′s period, frequently appearing in architecture, interior furnishings, apparel, automobiles and appliances.
 In a novel automotive application, the instrument panel of the Volvo P1800 featured aqua gauge faces from its inception in 1961 through 1969.

 Porsche 912 in Champagne Yellow